skalarproduktraum/phd-thesis/chapters/xr.md

     \caption{The Magic Leap AR Headset.
 Promotional picture, from \href{http://magicleap.com}{magicleap.com}.\label{fig:MagicLeap}}
 \end{marginfigure}

 Both the HoloLens and the Magic Leap One provide a glimpse of what will be possible, comfortable, and easy with mixed reality devices at some point in the near future.
-Both still suffer from a lack of resolution, field-of-view, and computational power, such that the impression these headsets leave in actual reality are still a bit of a stretch from their promotional materials.
+Both still suffer from a lack of resolution, field of view, and computational power, such that the impression these headsets leave in actual reality are still a bit of a stretch from their promotional materials.

-In contrast, current-generation HMDs are able to display convincing virtual reality environments to the user, with a high frame rate, and a large field of view, given a potent-enough CPU and GPU are used to produce the images.
+In contrast, current-generation Virtual Reality HMDs are able to display convincing virtual reality environments to the user, with a high frame rate, and a large field of view, given a potent-enough CPU and GPU are used to produce the images.
 Compared to the _First VR Revolution_, performance of the rendering computers, and even more importantly, the tracking systems, has increased tremendously, the form factors and weights of the HMDs have gotten to usable and ergonomic dimensions, and their price has been reduced substantially, such that a VR-capable computer system, including the HMD, can be bought for as little as about €1500 in early 2019.

-Current research topics in the usage of virtual reality include how people explore virtual environments[@Sitzmann:to], the combination of multiuser virtual reality with physical systems on top of 5G low-latency networks[@Baştuğ:201645e], or foveated rendering to gain significant speed-ups[@Patney:2016b4e][^FoveatedNote].
-Clinicians have renewed interest in the usage of VR technologies in psychology and psychiatry, such as for treatment of anxiety disorders[@Maples-Keller:2017790] or for the rehabilitation of stroke victims[@Laver:2017vrsr].
-In the context of biology, VR has recently been used to sample molecular conformations in a multiuser environment[@OConnor:2018339], combining rendering on VR HMDs with cloud-based simulations of molecular structures, or for the visualisation of endocytosis datasets from electron microscopy[@Johnston:20189ce].
+Current research topics in the usage of virtual reality include how people explore virtual environments [@Sitzmann:to], the combination of multiuser virtual reality with physical systems on top of 5G low-latency networks [@Baştuğ:201645e], or foveated rendering to gain significant speed-ups [@Patney:2016b4e][^FoveatedNote].
+Clinicians have renewed interest in the usage of VR technologies in psychology and psychiatry, such as for treatment of anxiety disorders [@Maples-Keller:2017790] or for the rehabilitation of stroke victims [@Laver:2017vrsr].
+In the context of biology, VR has recently been used to sample molecular conformations in a multiuser environment [@OConnor:2018339], combining rendering on VR HMDs with cloud-based simulations of molecular structures, or for the visualisation of endocytosis datasets from electron microscopy [@Johnston:20189ce].

-For augmented reality, the visualisation of complex data, such as large graphs is an active area of research[@Buschel:2019a5d], and it is also being explored as a new modality for neuronavigational systems in neurosurgery[@Meola:20170ce].
-Utilising AR in combination with cyber-physical systems, such as human-robot collaborative assembly systems[@Makris:20161c0] or for debugging distributed systems[@Reipschläger:2018945] is also investigated.
+For augmented reality, the visualisation of complex data, such as large graphs is an active area of research [@Buschel:2019a5d], and it is also being explored as a new modality for neuronavigational systems in neurosurgery [@Meola:20170ce].
+Utilising AR in combination with cyber-physical systems, such as human-robot collaborative assembly systems [@Makris:20161c0] or for debugging distributed systems [@Reipschläger:2018945] is also investigated.

 [^FoveatedNote]: In foveated rendering, only the part of the image seen by the user's fovea, the part of the retina with the highest spatial resolution, is rendered at full resolution.